Roiqk7/isEven/README.md

 ```
 git https://github.com/Roiqk7/isEven
 ```
 2. Default `isEven.cpp` supports integers from 1 to 600420 (because github doesn't allow for larger files).
 If thats fine for you, you can stop there.
-Else if you want more integers, follow this tutorial.
+Else if you want more integers, follow the rest of this tutorial.
 3. Open your terminal
 4. Go into the repo directory
-5. Run `python3 build.py`
+5. Run `python3 build.py`.
+That will make `isEven.cpp` support integers all the way to 100 million.
+To learn how to change this ceiling [click here!](#ChangingMaxSupportedValue)
 6. Everything is set and done!

 # How to use? <a name="HowToUse"></a>